 Although I’ve gardened in several parts of the U.S., I am most knowledgeable about gardening in the Northeast.
 Even more specifically, I best understand inland gardening in central and southern New England and adjacent areas, including the lower Hudson Valley.

-I recently completed a book about Northeast shade gardening that I’m shopping to publishers.
-In it, I write, “Each region of the world presents to gardeners a unique combination of climate, soils, topography, rainfall, native vegetation, wildlife and dozens of other things that, taken together, comprise the palette of tools with which a gardener has to work and the set of obstacles a gardener must overcome.
+In my book, The Shady Lady’s Guide to Northeast Shade Gardening (University Press of New England, 2014), I wrote, “Each region of the world presents to gardeners a unique combination of climate, soils, topography, rainfall, native vegetation, wildlife and dozens of other things that, taken together, comprise the palette of tools with which a gardener has to work and the set of obstacles a gardener must overcome.
 Understanding and respecting those differences from region to region is critical to creating successful gardens.

 In whatever part of the country you reside, I encourage you to seek out local sources of gardening information, whether it be your state’s Cooperative Extension Service, a university or arboretum in your region, or a radio or newspaper gardening authority whose message rings true with you.
 On my home page you’ll find links to some excellent local sources of information for Northeast gardeners.